Hate crime: Victims in the United States

 Analysts have compared groups in terms of the per capita rate of hate crimes committed against them to allow for differing populations.
 Overall, the total number of hate crimes committed since the first hate crime bill was passed in 1997 is 86,582.

 Among the groups which are mentioned in the Hate Crimes Statistics Act, the largest number of hate crimes are committed against African Americans.
 During the Civil Rights Movement, some of the most notorious hate crimes included the 1968 assassination of Martin Luther King Jr., the 1964 murders of Charles Moore and Henry Dee, the 1963 16th Street Baptist Church bombing, the 1955 murder of Emmett Till, and the burning of crosses, churches, Jewish synagogues, and other places of worship of minority religions.
 Such acts began to take place more frequently after the racial integration of many schools and public facilities.

+Since then, hate crimes targeting Jews have risen sharply, as in 2023, Antisemitic hate crimes increased by 63% to an all-time high of 1,832 incidents in the United States.
+Furthermore, Jews comprise roughly 2% of the American population, but represent 68% of all religion-based hate crimes in the country.

 High-profile murders targeting victims based on their sexual orientation have prompted the passage of hate crimes legislation, notably the cases of Sean W. Kennedy and Matthew Shepard.
 Kennedy's murder was mentioned by Senator Gordon Smith in a speech on the floor of the U.S. Senate while he advocated such legislation.
 The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act was signed into law in 2009.
 It included sexual orientation, gender identity and expression, disably status, and military personnel and their family members.
 This is the first all-inclusive bill ever passed in the United States, taking 45 years to complete.